joselamego/IntelligentTrafficControl/README.md

 The light changing control consists on a base time-controlled routine, that commands a periodic light change under low-to zero traffic conditions.
 The presence of a vehicle in any of the concurrent roads triggers a request for a light change.

 The processed video is transmitted to a python-based simple HTTP web server and then accessed by a remote client connected to the same network as the Intel Edison board.

+# Future improvements
+There a  lot of future improvements that can be added to this project.
+Please go to the <a href="https://github.com/joselamego/IntelligentTrafficControl/wiki">wiki</a> section and feel free to contribute!